Icinga/icingaweb2/README.md

 ## Contributing

-There are many ways to contribute to Icinga -- whether it be creating pull requests on [GitHub](https://github.com/Icinga/icingaweb2), sending patches, testing, reporting bugs, or reviewing and updating the documentation.
-Every contribution is appreciated.
+There are many ways to contribute to Icinga -- whether it be sending patches, testing, reporting bugs, or reviewing and updating the documentation.
+Every contribution is appreciated!

+Please continue reading in the [contributing chapter](CONTRIBUTING.md).